UModel - UML tool for software modeling and application development

 Code Generation Support for Multiple Language Versions

 The UModel® 2015 code generator is based on the same technology used in Altova XMLSpy® 2015 and Altova MapForce® 2015.
-Supplied Java profiles generate industry-standard Java 1.4, Java 5.0, and Java 6.0 code compatible with Eclipse, Borland® JBuilder®, and other popular Java development environments.
+Supplied Java profiles generate industry-standard Java 1.4, Java 5.0, Java 6.0, and Java 7.0 code compatible with Eclipse, Borland® JBuilder®, and other popular Java development environments.
 Profiles for C# 1.2, C# 2.0, C# 3.0, and C# 4.0 generate code for Microsoft® Visual C# .NET®, Borland® C#Builder®, or other C# development environments.
 Profiles for Visual Basic .NET support VB 7.1, VB 8.0 and VB9.0.

 UModel supports C# generics with strong type checking and instantiation at runtime, and provides compatibility for new language constructs introduced in C# 3.0 and VB9.0 that directly support XML.
 UModel also supports named arguments, optional parameters, dynamic programming, co- and contravariance introduced in C# 4.0 during round trip engineering, binary import and sequence diagram generation.